SteveLasker/azure-docs/articles/container-registry/container-registry-consuming-public-content.md

 At this point, you've created a `hello-world` image that is automatically built on git commits, and changes to the base `node` image.
 While we've built against a base image in ACR, this could be any supported registry.

-## Stopping red backgrounds
+The ACR Task base image update trigger automatically re-executes as the node image is updated.
+As seen here, not all updates are wanted.

-Automate the importing of the node base image from a public registry to our base artifacts registry.
-As part of the import, test and stop any red backgrounds from coming through with validation tests
+## Gated imports of public content

-- Build a test image
+To prevent upstream changes from breaking critical workloads, security scanning and functional tests may be addedd.

-- Run a functional test script
+This section covers:

-- Only if the image tests successfuly, import the public image to the base images
+* Build a test image
-- TODO: store an old tag for rollback
+* Run a functional test script `./test.sh`
-- Explain the `test.sh` script, elaborating on how to add more tests
+* If the image tests successfully, import the public image to the **baseimages** registry

 ### Write automation testing

 To gate any upstream content, automated testing is implemented.
 In this example, a `test.sh`

-- Create an ACR Task to import and test the node base image:
+Create an ACR Task to import and test the node base image:

   ```azurecli
     az acr task create \